 Content: Students read and view a range of texts, including texts created by Australian authors.
 In comparing texts students analyse the relationships between language and stylistic features, text types and contexts.
-Through a close study of texts, students explore relationships between content and perspectives and the text and its context.
 Students extend their experience of language and explore their ideas through creating their own texts, and reading and viewing the texts of others.

 When responding to texts, students compare and contrast the distinctive features of text types from the same or different contexts.
 Students compare the contexts in which texts are created and experienced.
-Students produce three responses to texts.

 Students create a range of texts for a variety of purposes.
 By experimenting with innovative and imaginative language features, stylistic features, and text conventions, students develop their personal voice and perspectives.
-Students create four texts, one of which is a writer's statement.